Aitorgoyare/Election_Analysis/README.md

       * Candidate Diana DeGette, who recieved 82.8% of the total vote with 272,892 votes.

 ## Challenge Overview

-The challenge required outputting the vote total and vote percentage for all counties involved in the election.
+The election commission has requested some additional data to complete the audit:

+The voter turnout for each county
+The percentage of votes from each county out of the total count The county with the highest turnout

 ## Challenge Summary

+#### Election Results

+Total Votes: 369,711

-County Votes:
+County Results:

 Jefferson: 10.5% (38,855)
 Denver: 82.8% (306,055)
 Arapahoe: 6.7% (24,801)

+Largest County Turnout: Denver

+Candidate Results:

+Charles Casper Stockham: 23.0% (85,213)
+Diana DeGette: 73.8% (272,892)
+Raymon Anthony Doane: 3.1% (11,606)

+Election Winner:

+Diana DeGette
+Vote Count: 272,892
+Percentage: 73.8%